Rules of The Road: 11 Essential US Traffic Laws A Driver Must KnowUpdated June 28, 2019

 Drivers can be cited for executing a maneuver, if they do so without due caution.
 Maneuvers that are permitted (or not explicitly forbidden by road signs) can still be “illegal” if the execution of that maneuver endangers road users.
 Always wait for a safe opportunity to complete any driving maneuver and proceed with caution.

 Observe backing up rules

 Motorists are not permitted to reverse on roadway shoulders or limited access highways.
 Never back up if doing so would interfere with or endanger other road users.

 Child safety rules are similar in every state.
 We explore child safety and restraint laws fully in a later article, though some general rules our outlined here:

 Children may not travel on an adult’s lap, as they could be crushed in the event of an accident.

 Children must not be left unattended in a vehicle AT ANY TIME.

 Children must be restrained with federally-approved, age and size-appropriate car seats.

 There are differences in certain laws relating to underage passengers around the United States.
 For instance, Texas forbids children under the age of 16 to travel in the bed of a pickup truck unless that vehicle is in a parade or on private farm land.
-Look for state-specific child safety laws in your official driver manual.
+Look for state-specific child safety laws in your official drivers manual.

 Would you pass a driving test today?